ehrpg/qstar/docs/character.md

 Every character has 1 experience upon creation.

-## Race

-Every creature has a race, or at least a type that groups similar creatures into the same category, e.g. animals or robots.

-A race modifies:

-* primary and secondary stats,
-* adds perks or flaws,
-* enables access to inherent abilities,
-* and may add roleplaying circumstances.

 ## Pools

 > Each creature has health and endurance pools.
 A robot may be defined as a
 > character, but instead of health and endurance it has the pools integrity and
-> battery, acting just the same.
+> power, acting just the same.

 ### Health